about this course // syllabus

 Assignments

-There will be weekly assignments, each a Jupyter notebook; download each one, complete it on your own, and submit your completed notebook on Canvas by Fridays at 11:59pm.
-Please do not ask me for extensions; the grader has to do the grading over the weekend, period.
+There will be weekly assignments, each a Jupyter notebook; download each one, complete it on your own, and submit your completed notebook on Canvas, generally by Monday at 11:59pm (but see the Canvas assignment).

-You are encouraged to work with other students (please say who you worked with) and use what internet sources you like (please cite your sources); please don’t work with people outside the class and please do the technical writing on your own, avoiding use of generative AI on material you submit.
+You are encouraged to work with other students (please say who you worked with) and use whatever internet sources you like (please cite your sources).
+However, the final work (both code and writing) should be your own: for instance, if you use generative AI to suggest approaches to the problem, you should not copy-paste the results in, but rather rewrite it in your own words.

 Quizzes

 There will be 9 short quizzes, at start of class on Monday.
-Do these during class time, on your own; after class, photograph the quiz and upload to canvas that day.
-I’ll typically grade them on Tuesday.
 The purpose of the quizzes is:

 Grade breakdown: